tonihintikka/opetuslupa_apu/docs/stories/Epic-1-Story-3.md

 - Applying MUI's useMediaQuery hook for responsive behavior
 - Using React Router v6 for declarative routing
 - Creating a single AppShell to maintain consistent layout across all pages
 - Implementing error boundaries at multiple levels for graceful degradation
+- Prioritizing lesson management in navigation to reflect real-world instructor workflow

 ## Best Practices for i18n Implementation